Moret84/airhorndroid/README.md

 ##Roadmap

-- Make a kind of autologin and caching the token.
+- Make some kind of autologin and cache the token.
 As a result, the login button won't be needed anymore.
 - Improve app design.
 Wear it with the airhorn bot colors ;)

 ##Dependencies

 The app uses the mighty [android-async-http library](https://github.com/loopj/android-async-http) from loopj.
 It also uses a class from a [gist](https://gist.github.com/ayvazj/6e8dcf689be7cec89579).
 Many thanks to ayvazj for that.